 - To continue filling in, edit, review or print the completed application choose the "Retrieve application" menu item.

 - Enter your personal e-mail address and confirm it, then enter your password for this site and confirm it.
+WRITE DOWN YOUR PASSWORD!

-- Write down or print the Application ID displayed in the top right corner of the page.
+- Write down or print the Application ID displayed in the top left corner of the page.
 It will be required to continue your application if the session has been disconnected.
 To save your draft application, click the "Save the Draft" button.
 Your e-visa application form will be available within 30 days since its last save.

 - Proceed to fill in the fields of the application.
 Follow the tips on each page of the application.
 Fields marked with an asterisk (*) are required.
 If you have made any errors while filling in the form or have not filled in the required fields, they will be highlighted and a message will appear under them indicating the error you need to fix.